Azure/cortana-intelligence-customer360/README.md

 * **Machine Learning (ML)**):  Build an ML model to predict how likely a customer will purchase in the next few days and from which product category.
 The ML model enriches existing customer profiles based on their most recent activities.

 ### 1. Definition and Benefits
 To improve market positioning and profitability, it is important to deeply understand the connection between customer interests and buying patterns.
-That’s where Customer 360 Profile comes in.
+That’s where Customer 360 comes in.

-Customer 360 Profile is an advanced solution to enrich customer profiles using machine learning.
+Customer 360 is an advanced solution to enrich customer profiles using machine learning.
 A 360-degree enriched customer profile is key to derive actionable insights and smarter data-driven decisions.

 Customer profile enrichment can be applied across multiple business use cases: